-- Enrollment and demographic data on Cal MediConnect members including race/ethnicity, primary language, and gender; - Completion of quality withhold measures; - Performance measures on care coordination, including HRAs, ICPs, care coordinator ratios, whether beneficiaries have documented discussions of care goals or post-discharge follow-up visits; - Measures on grievances and appeals; - Performance measures on behavioral health, including utilization metrics and information around appeals; and - Performance measures on LTSS, including utilization and reports of critical incidents and abuse.
+- Enrollment and demographic data on Cal MediConnect members including race/ethnicity, primary language, and gender; - Completion of quality withhold measures; - Care coordination measure performance, including HRAs, ICPs, care coordinator ratios, whether members have documented discussions of care goals or postdischarge follow-up visits; - Measures on grievances and appeals; and - Performance measures on behavioral health, including utilization metrics and information around appeals.

 For the MLTSS transition, the MMPs in the seven counties will follow the existing Medi-Cal managed care reporting requirements, which include the annual reporting of 15 HEDIS measures, participating in a tri-annual CAHPS survey, and participating in PIPs.
-DHCS monitors the plans, provides technical assistance and policy guidance, and supports plans in competing CAPs and Improving HEDIS scores.
+DHCS monitors the MMPs, provides technical assistance and policy guidance, and supports MMPs in competing CAPs and Improving HEDIS scores.

-Table 5: MLTSS Monitoring Items
+MLTSS Monitoring Items

-Table 5 displays the MCP measures that are used to monitor plans' fulfillment of their obligation to provide covered MLTSS services to their members in CCI counties in accordance with state and federal law.
+Table 4 below displays the MCP measures that are used to monitor plans' fulfillment of their obligation to provide covered MLTSS services to their members in CCI counties in accordance with state and federal law.
 The results are publicly reported in summary format by health plan and by county.
 DHCS works with CMS to publish details as they become available.
 CMS and DHCS may at any time agree to delete, modify, or add new metrics to improve reporting.
 There are several evaluation activities underway on the metrics.
 For example, the Senior Care Action Network (SCAN) Foundation has funded two projects.
 One is a Rapid Cycle Polling Project, which is being conducted by the Field Research Corporation.
 The other is a three-year evaluation of Cal MediConnect, which is comprised of researchers from the University of California San Francisco Institute for Health and Aging and the University of California, Berkeley School of Public Health.
-These evaluations, as well as other evaluation activities, are described in further detail in the annual CCI Evaluation Outcome Report.
-This legislative report can be accessed at the following link: http://www.dhcs.ca.gov/formsandpubs/Pages/Reports2thelegislature20182019.aspx.
+These evaluations, as well as other evaluation activities, are described in further detail in the annual CCI Evaluation Outcomes Report.